An Introduction To African Instruments

 The six instruments introduced above are just a few of the many that are used throughout Africa.
 There are literally thousands of different instruments used by hundreds of different tribes so obviously, we would be unable to cover every one of them!

-Gary Mullen from African Instruments.
+African Instruments.
 You may reproduce the content of this article onto your own website.
 However, to do so you must include a link back to HandcraftedUK.
 Thank you.

 Search for more information about Solar Pannels